anguillanneuf/deep-reinforcement-learning/p3_collab-compet/README.md

 ### Instructions

-Follow the instructions in `Tennis.ipynb` to get started with training your own agent!
+Follow the instructions in `Tennis.ipynb` to get a sense of the Tennis environment.
+To train your own agent, you may use the provided shell script `run_training.sh`.

+Doing `./run_training.sh` on the command line lets you start with fresh `log/` and `model_dir/` directories.
+If you encounter permission issues, try `chmod +x run_training.sh` to change mode.

 ### (Optional) Challenge: Crawler Environment